According to research, post-workout naps may help you:

 Jump-start your metabolism and burn fat faster while you sleep

-However, post-workout naps may also:
+But, post-workout naps may also:

 Should You Nap After You Exercise?

-In short: it depends — there’s no one-size-fits-all recommendation.
+In short, it depends.
+There’s no one-size-fits-all recommendation.

 Find out whether a post-workout nap is likely to help or hinder your workout results below.

-Consider a Post-Workout Nap If…
+When to Consider a Post-Workout Nap

-The Bottom Line?
+Conclusion: The Bottom Line

-Your best bet: experiment and find out what works for you.
+Your best bet?
+Experiment and find out what works for you.